mbierlee/poodinis/TUTORIAL.md

 * When no injectable constructor is found an InstanceCreationException will be thrown on resolve.

 If the constructors of a class are not suitable for injection, you could manually configure its creation using Application Contexts (see chapter further down).
-Constructor injection has the advantage of not having add dependcies to Poodinis all over your application.
+Constructor injection has the advantage of not having to import Poodinis throughout your application.

 Circular dependencies
 ---------------------